Skip to content

 Clean Rebuild and Clear Domain Cache

-Since Atlas is a flexible hosting platform for a number of different JavaScript apps, it is outside the scope of this guide to discuss all of the ways various frameworks create local caches or generate static assets.
-However, it is important to remember that rebuilding your app environment from a repository commit does not trigger a Clean Rebuild, meaning that Atlas will use previously cached folders to rebuild your environment using your latest commit.
+Since our Headless Platform is a flexible hosting platform for a number of different JavaScript apps, it is outside the scope of this guide to discuss all of the ways various frameworks create local caches or generate static assets.
+However, it is important to remember that rebuilding your app environment from a repository commit does not trigger a Clean Rebuild, meaning that the Headless Platform will use previously cached folders to rebuild your environment using your latest commit.
 For a list of folders the platform will cache by default, reference the Framework Build Assets Cache section of the build docs.

-Environment details panel for Atlas app's environment with clean rebuild and domains cache highlighted
+Environment details panel for Headless Platform app's environment with clean rebuild and domains cache highlighted

-To process a Clean rebuild you can click that button in the main details panel of your Atlas environment, which will remove all previously cached folders, pull the latest commit from your repo, and rebuild the app.
+To process a Clean rebuild you can click that button in the main details panel of your Headless Platform environment, which will remove all previously cached folders, pull the latest commit from your repo, and rebuild the app.

 Was this page helpful?